Baohua-Chen/GFFx/README.md

 # GFFx Command Line Manual

 **GFFx** is a high-performance, Rust-based toolkit for extracting and querying annotations from GFF3 files.
 It supports fast indexing and feature retrieval with several subcommands.
 It can be used both as a **command-line tool** and as a **Rust library**.

 <p align="center">
   <img src="extract.png" alt="Benchmarking results" width="600"/>
   <br>
-  <span>Benchmarking runtime and memory usage of ID-based feature extraction</span>
+  <em>Benchmarking runtime and memory usage of ID-based feature extraction</em>
 </p>

-## Table of Contents

-*GFFx version 0.3.1*

 ---
-GFFx v0.3.1 is a **major release** , introducing important changes to default behavior, performance improvements, and bug fixes.

 ## Breaking Changes

+Starting from GFFx v0.3.1 and all later versions, the following breaking changes are in effect.
+These changes introduce important updates to default behavior, improve performance, and fix bugs.

 - **Default extraction/intersection mode changed**:
-  Non Full-Model Mode is now the default.
+  Feature-Only Mode is now the default.
 To preserve the previous behavior (returning the entire gene model), users must explicitly pass the `-F` / `--full-model` flag.
-  Non Full-Model Mode and Full-Model Mode have **comparable runtime performance**.
+  Feature-Only Mode and Full-Model Mode have **comparable runtime performance**.

 - **To avoid short option conflicts in `extract`, renamed:**
   - `-f` (feature id) ->`-e`
   - `-F` (feature file) -> `-E`

+---

+## Table of Contents

+*GFFx version 0.3.2*

 ---